Skip to content

 Everything downstream-customizable goes through two layers:

-1. Configuration — a JSON file validated against open-cowork.config.schema.json.
+1. Configuration — a JSON file validated against open-cowork.config.schema.json and the versioned contractVersion: 1 downstream contract.
 The app merges the bundled config with up to three additional layers in a fixed order.

 2. Content — skill bundles (skills/<name>/SKILL.md) and MCP packages (mcps/<name>/dist/index.js) that the config can reference.
 The app resolves these from a stack of roots, with the downstream root winning over the bundled one.